Date of Last Revision: Jan 7, 2019

 About 1 Million Women To Tech

 1 Million Women To Tech is a 501(c)3 educational nonprofit dedicated to increasing participation of women in software engineering by providing online and offline technical education, and placing women with employers.

 1 Million Women To Tech Privacy Principles

-- We’re deeply committed to creating a safe and secure learning environment for our students and hiring partners.
+- We’re deeply committed to creating a safe and secure learning environment for our Learners and hiring partners.
 We take the protection of this information seriously.

 - We do not require you to provide any Personal Information in order to see our courses, most of which are accessible without a User account.
 However, learning progress will not be saved without creating an account.

-- The only reason we collect any data from Students is to better succeed at our mission of providing a great computer science education for every woman at every skill level.
+- The only reason we collect any data from Learners is to better succeed at our mission of providing a great computer science education for every woman at every skill level.

 - We do not sell your Personal Information or exploit it for financial gain; we do not sell ads.
 We are a charitable 501(c)(3) nonprofit and our revenue comes from donations.
 We established ourselves as a nonprofit so our mission and your trust will not be in conflict with a for-profit motive.

 - Any Learner academic data provided by us to third-party evaluators – usually academic institutions – for the purpose of evaluating our courses in meeting our mission will be de-identified (per standard industry practice).

 - We strive to provide you with access to and control over the information you give us (as detailed below), and we take the protection of your information very seriously.

-- When student Personal Information is provided to 1 Million Women To Tech by a partner organization such as a university, nonprofit, or employer, 1 Million Women To Tech agrees to retain such information as directed by the partner organization.
+- When Learner Personal Information is provided to 1 Million Women To Tech by a partner organization such as a university, nonprofit, or employer, 1 Million Women To Tech agrees to retain such information as directed by the partner organization.

 - We hold our partners to privacy and security practices no less stringent than our own.